-A Request for Administration of Medicine at Head Start (HEA 005) requesting that medication be given during school hours must be filled out and signed by a parent or guardian.
-All requests for the administration of prescription and over the counter medication must have written instructions and be signed by a physician or other healthcare provider legally authorized to prescribe medications.
-When having a prescription filled, please ask the pharmacist to give you a second properly-labeled bottle for school.

-- Over the counter medication must be brought in the original container and must have written instructions from a medical doctor.

-- Prescribed medication must be brought to IVEDC Head Start by the parent or guardian in a container labeled by the pharmacy with the following clearly stated:
+- A Medication Authorization Form requesting that medication be given during school hours must be filled out and signed by a parent or guardian.
+All requests for the administration of prescription and over the counter medication must have written instructions and be signed by a physician or other healthcare provider legally authorized to prescribe medications. - Over the counter medication must be brought in the original container and must have written instructions from a medical doctor. - Prescribed medication must be brought to IVEDC Head Start by the parent or guardian in a container labeled by the pharmacy with the following clearly stated:

 - a.
 Child's Name.

 - b.
 Physician's Name.

 - c.
 Name of Medication.

 - d.
 Dosage to be given

 - e.
 Time(s) to be administered

 - f.
 Expiration Date

 Parents are required to sign in all medications.
-Medicine (prescription and over the counter) may not be sent in a child's backpack.
+Medicine (prescription and over the counter) may NOT be sent in a child's backpack.
 Medication will be given to the child by the Head Start Staff at the scheduled time.
 It will be staff's responsibility to document the administration of the medication in the Medication Log (HEA 007) as well as on the Medical Administration Form (HEA 004).
 All medications will be stored in a locked box and refrigerated if needed.
 The IVEDC Head Start Health Coordinator will check the medication administration form periodically and be available for any question or concerns regarding the medication(s).
 The IVEDC Head Start Health Coordinator has the discretion to reject, in a timely fashion, requests for administration of medications in school.
 (See Medication Authorization Form)